getjared/rude/readme.md

 please check the docs.md for more details (it's still a work in progress but it's getting there. .)

-credits to tinywm & niri.
+credits for inspiration to tinywm & niri.